jonathanliem94/CE4053-Project/README.md

 Additionally, to manage resource usage, we have added stacks to keep track of the order of when the resources are taken, and thus, when they should be released.
 A red-black tree is added to the system to store and manage blocked tasks.
 More information here: https://en.wikipedia.org/wiki/Red%E2%80%93black_tree .

+All these additions to the base OS, will of course produce overheads, and we have assessed them in the reports in the Reports folder.

 All these modifications serve to prevent deadlock in a system where there are multiple recursive processes.
 This build has been tested on a Stellaris EVALBOT Robotic Evaluation Board, listed here http://www.ti.com/lit/ml/spmu168/spmu168.pdf .